Cutting DuckDB Storage in Half with SciPy-Style Sparse Arrays

 );

 These helpers replace array indexing, multi-indexing and converting sparse lists to dense.
-I was actually surprised how rarely I actually needed to perform this conversion: instead for operations such as Hellinger distance or dot products, I was simply able to reduce the dimensionality of the arrays to the overlap in sparse index values (spoiler: performance wins are upcoming).
+I was actually surprised how rarely I actually needed to perform this conversion: instead, for operations such as Hellinger distance or dot products, I can often restrict computation to the overlap in sparse indices instead (spoiler: performance wins are upcoming).

 Benchmarking the Code

 My first attempt was to benchmark DuckDB file sizes storing various levels of sparsity.
-I wanted to have a really clear and granular understanding of how sparsity affects data at various levels of dimensionality and sparsity.
-I decided to put together some artificial data to benchmark the results
+I wanted a clear, granular understanding of how sparsity affects data at various levels of dimensionality and sparsity.
+I decided to put together some artificial data to benchmark the results…

 Hint: this was a bad idea

 I was shocked to see that there was virtually no difference in the file size.
-I was pretty stunned that storing a 512 dimensional array was no different in duckdb than 2 8 dimensional arrays.
+I was stunned that a 512-dimensional array occupied nearly the same space in DuckDB as two 8-dimensional arrays.

-Note: at this point in time my entire DuckDB file was a single database table comprised of a single list either raw or sparsely stored across two columns.
+Note: at this point in time my entire DuckDB file was a single database table consisting of a single list column, stored either raw or sparsely across two columns.

 This was a solid win, albeit one much less than I hoped for.
 But it was enough to see this project through to the next stage.